Controlling energy delivery with bistable nanostructures: Materials and methods

-We run Brownian Dynamics simulations with friction coefficient $\gamma=0.1$ and thermal energy $\kT=1$ using a time step $\dt=10^{-5}$ for $2\cdot10^{10}$ steps such that we observe multiple Machine cycles.
+We run overdamped Langevin Dynamics simulations with friction coefficient $\gamma=0.1$ and thermal energy $\kT=1$ using a time step $\dt=10^{-5}$ for $2\cdot10^{10}$ steps such that we observe multiple Machine actions (see Sec.~\ref{sec:mechanism} for discussion of units).
 We simulate the dimers in a three-dimensional box of side length 10 with periodic boundary conditions, starting from a random configuration initialized with the dimers separated and in their closed state.
-For each dissociation timescale, we run ten repetitions with different seeds and analyze simulations in time windows $T_\text{sim}$ from the first to the last Machine charging event.
-Once a Source is consumed, \ie, in its uncharged state, it will not transition back to its metastable charged state for reasonable simulation times because of the high energy barrier $>40\kT$.
-In order to replicate the effect of a constant concentration of usable charged Source structures, we recharge the Source once both dimer ends are sufficiently far from the Machine (see SI) and set the binding energy back to its full value $\epsilon_0$.
+For each data point in Figs.~\ref{fig:quality} and \ref{fig:actions}, we run either 200 (Fig.~\ref{fig:quality}\textsf{A-C}) or ten (Fig.~\ref{fig:quality}\textsf{D-F}) such simulations with different seeds and analyze them over time windows $T_\text{sim}$ from the first to the last Machine charging event.
+This removes bias caused by the initial conditions.

+In order to replicate the effect of a constant concentration of usable charged Source structures, we introduce a recharging scheme that converts an uncharged Source structure into a charged Source structure.
+Recharging only occurs when the Source and Machine are sufficiently separated (see SM).
+Note that while this directly injects energy into the system, the coupled energy-delivery reaction itself is a purely dissipative process that is driven only by the initial conditions.
+For simulations with finite $\tau_\dd$, recharging the Source resets the binding strength $\epsilon$ to its initial $\epsilon_0$.